 - Cold-Blooded Torture: Satu does this to Diana.
 She tries to use an opening spell on her back in order to extract the information she needs.
 Sarah says that this sort of spell was not meant to be used on living things.

-- Combo Platter Powers: Late in book one, it's revealed that Diana has in her the potential for almost every single power known to witches.
+- Combo Platter Powers: Midway through book one, it's revealed that Diana has in her the potential for almost every single power known to witches.
 Most witches only have one or two supernatural abilities.

 - Genki Girl: Sophie, a daemon, is very friendly and quite the chatterbox.